Main Content

 1. What is the commute time from Liberty to downtown Kansas City?

-Liberty is approximately 30 minutes north of downtown Kansas City via I-35.
+Liberty is roughly 25–30 minutes north of downtown Kansas City via I-35.
 Commute times vary depending on traffic and your specific destination, but most residents find it a manageable daily drive.

 1. What school district serves Liberty, MO?